Martha Poma: Early life and education

-Martha Poma was born on 19 November 1964 in Chojñapata Chiñaja, (Note: Poma's exact place of birth is unclear.
+Martha Poma was born on 19 November 1964 in Chojñapata Chiñaja, (Note: Poma's exact birthplace is unclear.
 One source cites Chojñapata, while another names the nearby village of Chiñaja.
 Both settlements form the namesake of the Chojñapata Chiñaja Canton.) a canton in the Ancoraimes Municipality of western La Paz's highland Omasuyos Province.
 Poma was the lone daughter in a family of twelve siblings; her parents, both artisans, made their livings in multiple fields: Poma's mother operated a small family-owned restaurant and specialized in embroidery in her off time, while her father made weavings from alpaca fiber during his days away from the mines.

 Poma spent her youth between the city and the countryside.
 Her family practiced agriculture and animal husbandry on the Altiplano; she was taught to work the fields, harvesting traditional Andean crops, primarily maize and potatoes.
 From age 4, Poma spent regular stints in La Paz's west end (now El Alto), where she attended the Henriette de la Chevalerie School up through her third year of intermediate.
 She completed the remainder of her studies at adult school, graduating with a baccalaureate from the Center for Accelerated Secondary Education in 2003.